Resolutions of moduli spaces and homological stability: The stability theorems

-\begin{rem} If a stabilisation map $\beta$ creates a new boundary component whose boundary condition bounds a disc, then it has a right inverse by gluing in that disc, and hence is injective in all degrees on homology.
-This increases the range in which it is an isomorphism by 1.
-For tangential structures such as $BO(2) \to BO(2)$, $BSO(2) \to BO(2)$, and these along with maps to a simply-connected background space, all boundary conditions bound a disc, and so all $\beta$ maps are injective in homology.
-Similarly, whenever a stabilisation map $\gamma$ is not closing the last boundary component, it has a left inverse $\beta$, and so is surjective in all degrees on homology. \end{rem}
+\begin{rem} If a stabilisation map of type $\beta$ creates a new boundary component whose boundary condition bounds a disc, then it has a right inverse by gluing in that disc, and hence is injective in all degrees on homology.
+In the case of orientable surfaces this increases the range in which it is an isomorphism by 1.
+For tangential structures such as $BO(2) \to BO(2)$, $BSO(2) \to BO(2)$, and these along with maps to a simply-connected background space, all boundary conditions bound a disc, and so all maps of type $\beta$ are injective in homology in all degrees.